Not sure how to prune hydrangeas? Not to worry, you’re in good hands here!

 We may still have a chance of freezing temperatures after this point in February; if we do have an occasional frosty night after the new leaf buds have started forming, I simply cover the plant with a towel at night.
 This ensures any new growth doesn’t get bitten by the freezing temps.
 If you’ve just cut your plant back when a frost rolls through, you’re fine not to cover it up.

 The dense leaf growth means that you can’t see “through” the plant, unlike the unpruned hydrangea bush.
-So, if you’ve never been sure about cutting back the hydrangeas in your yard, be sure to give it a try this upcoming winter.
-You’ll love the results, and your yard will look like a professional has taken over, but don’t worry… your secret is safe with me.
-Happy Gardening!
+So, if you’ve never been unsure about how to prune hydrangeas in your yard, you can now give it a try this upcoming winter.
+You’ll love the results, and your yard will look like a professional has taken over.
+But don’t worry… your secret is safe with me.